Access the Series: Enrolling now inย The Estate Registry. โ†’

 Tomato Braised Artichokes with Anchovy Pesto Rub

-A prestigious Italian-inspired dish where fresh artichokes are meticulously trimmed, coated in a savory anchovy-basil pesto, and braised "low and slow" in a tomato-wine broth until velvety and tender.
+A prestigious Italian-inspired where fresh artichokes are meticulously trimmed, coated in a savory anchovy-basil pesto, and braised "low and slow" in a tomato-wine broth until velvety and tender.

 Prep Time 45 minutes